Does Goucher's program require an audition?

 Are there study abroad opportunities in dance?

-Goucher offers many three-week intensive study-abroad courses with an emphasis in dance over either the winter or summer break to places such as Ghana and Scotland.
+Goucher offers several three-week intensive study-abroad courses with an emphasis in dance over either the winter or summer break to places such as Ghana and Scotland.
 Students may also decide to spend an entire semester abroad.
-Many students have spent a semester in Middlesex, England and Arezzo, Italy to the Accademia Dell'Arte program, and others have spent a semester in Ghana.
-In the fall of 2012, Goucher will send its first students to Taiwan for a semester of intensive dance studies at the National Conservatory for the Arts.
+Many students have spent a semester in London, England at University of Roehampton, or Arezzo, Italy at the Accademia dell'Arte program.
+Others have spent a semester in Ghana.

 Are there dance internship opportunities?